What does a ball-point pen look like?

 (4) Bob Ballard memorial, The Leading Edge, Volume 27, Issue 8

-Doug Crice got his start in earthquake research in 1972, measuring fault slip in California.
+Doug Crice got his start in earthquake research in 1962, measuring fault slip in California.
 He was co-founder of Nimbus Instruments in 1971; president and chief design engineer.
-Nimbus was acquired by Geometrics in 1978 to extend their product line beyond radiometrics and magnetometers.
+Nimbus as acquired by Geometrics in 1978 to extend their product line beyond radiometrics and magnetometers.
 He was product manager for the seismograph line, and eventually vice president of marketing.
 He started Geostuff in 1991 as a sideline hobby business, building products essential to the seismic market, but where the annual volume was too small for a real company.
 During his career, he was responsible for many innovations in instrument design that contributed to geophysics.
+He was an early recipient of the Hal Mooney Award in Recognition of Scientific and Technical Excellence and Innovation Leading to the Advancement of Near Surface Geophysics.